 I am a postdoctoral fellow with Professor Thomas Haine in the Department of Earth and Planetary Sciences at the Johns Hopkins University.
 My broad research interests are the daily to decadal scale variability in surface ocean properties, and the high latitude ocean and atmospheric changes under future greenhouse warming.
 Specifically, I am interested in the the role of ocean dynamics versus air-sea interactions for surface temperature and salinity anomalies from daily to decadal timescales.
-My other point of interest are the long term changes in ocean circulation due to high latitude buoyancy forcing (changing freshwater and heat fluxes).
+My other point of interest are the long term changes in ocean circulation due to high latitude buoyancy forcing (changing freshwater and heat fluxes), and their linkage to climate model spread in surface warming.
+In my research I use a combination of numerical modelling and inverse methods, as well as tools from machine learning community.

 I completed my PhD in climate dynamics at the University of Bergen.
 In my thesis I focused on high latitude ocean dynamics in warm climates.
 I carried out different model experiments with enhanced river runoff to the Arctic Ocean, and analyzed linkages between surface heat fluxes, ocean heat transports, and Arctic amplification in a number of different CMIP5 climate models.
 The analysis focused on heat budgets and the key findings of my thesis are